aosp-mirror/kernel_common/tools/testing/android/coverage_howto.md

 ```

 ## Create an lcov tracefile out of the gcov tar artifact from test run
-The previously mentioned tradefed run will produce a tar file artifact with a
+The previously mentioned tradefed run will produce a tar file artifact in the
-name similar to <test>_kernel_coverage_*.tar.gz.
-This tar file is an archive of
+tradefed log folder with a name similar to <test>_kernel_coverage_*.tar.gz.
-all the gcov data files collected into debugfs/ from the profiled device.
-In
+This tar file is an archive of all the gcov data files collected into debugfs/
-order to make it easier to work with this data, it needs to be converted to a
+from the profiled device.
+In order to make it easier to work with this data,
-single lcov tracefile.
+it needs to be converted to a single lcov tracefile.

 The script 'create-tracefile.py' facilitates this generation by handling the
 required unpacking, file path corrections and ultimate 'lcov' call.